 The end of the first quarter of 2014 is upon us.
 It’s time to evaluate your business goals and objectives against actual performance.If you wrote your goals down as was suggested in Are You Better Off Today Than You Were A Year Ago?, you have the means to objectively analyze where your business stands and what you achieved over the first three months of 2014.

 - Were you too conservative when you established them?

 - Did you line up your resources properly and did everything else fall in place?

 - Did you get lucky?

 Fun fact: do you know what the definition of Luck is?

 Laboring Under Correct Knowledge – people make their own luck by being prepared!

-We advised on hiring retired executives to assist with growth plans, using temporary employees to fill gaps upon receiving that larger contract and lining up financing or funding through a company like Capstone Business Funding, LLC.With these three tools at your command, you should have met or exceeded your goals.
+We advised on hiring retired executives to assist with growth plans, using temporary employees to fill gaps upon receiving that larger contract and lining up financing or funding through a company like Capstone Capital Group, LLC.With these three tools at your command, you should have met or exceeded your goals.